ballerina-platform/ballerina-dev-website/learn/user-guide/security/http-client-authentication.md

 The Ballerina HTTP client can be configured to send authentication information to the endpoint being invoked.
 Ballerina has built-in support for the following client authentication mechanisms.

-- Basic authentication
+- Basic Auth
-- JWT authentication
+- JWT Auth
-- OAuth2 authentication
+- OAuth2

 The following example represents how an HTTP client can be configured to call a secured endpoint.
 The `auth` field of the client configurations (`http:ClientConfiguration`) should have either one of the `http:CredentialsConfig`, `http:BearerTokenConfig`, `http:JwtIssuerConfig`, `http:OAuth2ClientCredentialsGrantConfig`, `http:OAuth2PasswordGrantConfig`, and `http:OAuth2RefreshTokenGrantConfig` records.